marcinjak9/apical.org-gatsby/content/pages/about-us.md

-          point is called Apical meristem and it's a tissue composed of polypotent cells, each of these cells owns the biological instructions to become many different things: flower, leaf, stem, and so on… they didn't choose yet, they still don't know, they are free.
+          point is called Apical meristem and it's a tissue composed of polypotent cells, each of these cells owns the biological instructions to become many different things: flower, leaf, stem, and so on… they didn't choose yet, they still don't know, they are free

-          Apical means that every person if in the right conditions can cross the world and make an impact.
-Our job at Apical is to create the right conditions.

-          What we know is that when people share their energy into an experience they naturally become more open-minded, curious and able to understand one another.
-This is the transformative power of the travel industry and the reason why Apical is playing this game.

           Apical - moving people